About Me

 I’ve done a large number of projects for my customers and as personal researches.
 The majority are projects for customers.
 There is a lot of software that I developed for which I don’t have screenshots.
 Here are a few.

-1995 : Al Unser Jr Arcade Racing, a small arcade video game.
+1995 : Al Unser Jr Arcade Racing, a small arcade video game I have entirely developed, from scratch.
 Presented by Bill Gates as the first Windows 95 arcade simulation game.
 Sold in Japan and USA, near one million copy distributed.

 1996 – EZ-World was a runtime and development environment for Max OS 9.
-The GUI engine was proprietary.
+It was a side project.
+I have written the GUI engine from scratch.
 Buttons, menus, window, etc. were written from scratch.
 One of the important features was that the user interface of the softwares that worked in this environment was editable at runtime: windows and widgets could be created at runtime, and linked to commands published by the software components.
 There is a high level of isolation beetween the “business” or “processing” code and the UI.
-The first apps running on this screen-shots are painting, compositing and multimedia one.
+The first apps running on this screen-shots are painting, compositing and multimedia tools.

 1997 – This is an OpenGL GUI engine (Graphical User Interface), running on top of a 3D rendering view.
 The goal was to develop an independent full featured GUI engine for game developers.
 Never goes fare beyond the POC.
 Looks like the WPF technology developped by MS few years later.